 Be sure to have a platter or plate slightly larger than your skillet handy for turning out the tart once it’s cooled.
 One with a slight lip or rim is preferable, as the caramel tends to spread a little once the tart is unmolded.

-Game plan: For a slacker solution, use high-quality store-bought pie dough in place of making your own.
+Game plan: You’ll need to make the Pie Dough ahead of time.
+For a slacker solution, use high-quality store-bought pie dough, instead.

 This recipe was featured in our Cast Iron Cooking story.